ariporad/auto-load-dir/README.md

 ---
 ## Developing
 PRs are welcome!
 This was a simple file that I had in a project that needed encapsulating.
 Please add functionality and open a PR!
-It uses the (AirBnB JavaScript style guide)[https://github.com/airbnb/javascript/tree/master/es5].
+It uses the [AirBnB JavaScript style guide](https://github.com/airbnb/javascript/tree/master/es5).

 ### Running tests